charunetraravi/charunetraravi/README.md

 I am a passionate Full Stack Developer with a strong interest in building modern, scalable, and user-friendly web applications.

-I am currently learning and working with the MERN Stack and System Design, focusing on writing clean, efficient, and maintainable code.
+I am currently learning and working with the **MERN Stack** and **System Design**, focusing on writing clean, efficient, and maintainable code.

 I enjoy solving real-world problems through technology and building applications that deliver real value to users.